Yuehchang/Cgroup-APP/README.md

-# Cgroup acousitc app for milling machine
+# MM APP for Acoustic Collection